labordem/ng-new/README.md

 To easily respect this specification a tool is provided: [Standard-version](https://github.com/conventional-changelog/standard-version).

 > **Note:** commit or stash any changes before create a release.
+> **Note:** Semantic versioning works differently for versions starting with `v0.x.x`.
+Everything before `v1.0.0` is considered experimental and breaking changes are only minor version bumps.
+The moment you feel comfortable you need to bump the version manually to `v1.0.0` and then the well-known versioning kicks in where breaking changes bump the major version, features bump the minor and fixes bump the patch version.

 **Example :**